Measuring Ketosis Using Urine

 Does Ketosis Change Your Urine or Make it Dark?

 Being in ketosis will change the color and odor of your urine and is a good indication that you are having success on a keto diet.
+That is where a ketosis urine color chart can be helpful.
 Urine becomes clearer initially when on a keto diet.
 This is because in the early stages of ketosis the body is depleting glycogen which is a storage form of carbs.
 For one part of glycogen, there are 4 parts of water.
 So as you deplete glycogen you also rid yourself of the water tied to those glycogen molecules.

 Urine color will change in appearance as you go from pre-ketosis to ketosis.
 These stages are: